wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) has by his own wilful act been the cause of any default by the society thereunder---

-    he commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding 200 pounds, or to both.
+    he commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $400, or to both.

     (4) It shall be a defence to a charge of an offence against paragraph (a) of subsection (3) to prove that the person charged had reasonable grounds to believe, and did believe, that a competent and reliable person was charged with the duty of seeing that the requirements of this section were complied with and was in a position to discharge that duty.

     Compare: Building Societies Act 1962 ss 76(3)--(5), 79(1) (UK)

-    Section 89(3): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 89(3): amended, on 1 July 2013, by [section 413][259] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Accounts and audit